microsoft/vscode-wiki/Issue-Tracking.md

 - `feature-request`: a request for an enhancement
 - `question`: a question from a user

 Issues can be assigned to a feature area using a label.
 The feature area labels are 'greenish'.
+For example:
+- js
+- html
+- debug
+- tasks
+- typescript
+- ...

 ## Moving issues to another repository